-In the case of a not material quantitative error, the error leads the one-year composite return or benchmark return to change by less than \pm 0.05% (5 basis points) but more than \pm 0.01% (1 basis point).
+In the case of a not material quantitative error, the error leads the one-year composite return to change by less than \pm 0.05% but more than \pm 0.01% for fund and listed composite returns and less than \pm 1.50% but more than \pm 0.25% for unlisted composite returns.
+For benchmarks, a not material error leads the one-year benchmark return to change by less than \pm 0.05% but more than \pm 0.01%.
+Also, for any error in a Pension Fund carve-outs that impact the funds composite and/or benchmark returns by less than 0.25 basis points, the error on carve-outs error will be categorized as immaterial.
 A qualitative error is considered not material when the error does not alter the common understanding of the current disclosures, but the informational content is deemed to be important for the evaluation of the composite.
-This categorisation applies to all composites.